Bug-001/SmartOptimizingAlgorithms/README.md

 # SmartOptimizingAlgorithms
 A repo of smart optimizing algorithms.

+## Requirements
+If you use anaconda or miniconda then you can just **ignore** this.
+- numpy
+- pandas
+- matplotlib
+- tqdm

 **Finished algorithms are listed as below:**
 - Genetic algorithm
 - Simulated annealing algorithm